gwu-montreal/know-your-rights/copy-src/en/01-text.md

 You have **30 days** to file a complaint with the Labour Tribunal.

-### Benefits of collective action
+### Some benefits of collective action:

-1. Stronger negotiating power to win improvements compared to individual action
+- You'll have **stronger negotiating power** to win improvements at your workplace compared to trying to change things as an individual.
-2. Very few rights and protections for freelance workers in Labor Law
+- As a freelancer, you ultimately have very few rights and protections under Québec labour law.
+When freelancers join together, we can help protect ourselves right now _and_ push for better labour laws for everyone in the long term.
-3. Can transform and improve the whole industry for every worker
+- On top of legal reform, unions help transform and improve your whole industry for **every worker** by helping to establish standards and expectations.
-4. Re-balance the employer / employee relationship
-5. Democratize company politics and policies
+- Unions can help democratize company policies and politics.
-6. Stop employee misclassification and loss of benefits
+- Unions can also help **put a stop to employee misclassification** and the loss of benefits that almost always entails.